|

 recommendation’ system

-for audio-visual products, with the aim to provide parents with real
+for audio-visual products, with the aim to provide

 ‘positive’

-recommendations for television programmes, films, games, websites etc.
+recommendations for television programmes, films, games,

 Target group: parents with children under 12 years of